Can you change your gender status on formal documents?

 Birth certificates are issued and regulated at a state and territory level.
 This means that the approach to changing your birth certificate to match your gender identity will be different depending on which state or territory your certificate was issued in.
 In NSW, this is managed by the NSW Registry of Births, Deaths and Marriages.

 However, there is a general requirement that a clinical treatment of some kind must have occurred in order to change the legal sex on your birth certificate.
 Unfortunately, in some states (including NSW), this still means that trans and gender diverse people are required to undergo gender affirming surgery.

 You can apply to ‘record a change of sex’ in NSW if:

 A surgical procedure involving alteration of a person’s reproductive organs carried out:

-a) for the purpose of assisting a person to be considered to be a member of the opposite sex
+a) For the purpose of assisting a person to be considered to be a member of the opposite sex or b) To correct or eliminate ambiguities relating to the sex of the person.

 You need to be over 18 to apply.

 How can you apply?